-Anne-Marie Fortier supervises 6 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Anne-Marie Fortier supervises 4 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles